lpmi-13/merge-a-matic/README.md

 This tells us where the conflict ends.
-This is a simple example since everything from the first marker line to the middle line is the version in `master`, and everything from the middle line to the final line is the version in `develop`.
+This is a simple example since everything from the first marker line to the middle line is the version in `main`, and everything from the middle line to the final line is the version in `develop`.

 So to resolve the conflict in this file, since the two files